Maurice Lemaire

 Lemaire’s background was as a railway engineer.
 He was the Director General of the SNCF following the liberation of France from German occupation.
 He was bald from an early age, and thereby acquired the nickname "Saint-Pierre-du-Gros-Caillou".

 He represented the Vosges department in the National Assembly between 1951 and 1978.
 He occupied various senior regional political posts between 1947 and 1977, throughout which period Lemaire also served as the mayor of Colroy-la-Grande.
+He was also Representative of France in the European Parliament from 1951 to 1955.

 Nationally he achieved ministerial office under three of the Fourth Republic prime ministers as follows: